Closed

 Eligible expenses

-- Travel and subsistence for research or dissemination
+- Travel and accommodation for collaborators linked to research planning, information exchange, and dissemination

 Ineligible Costs and Activities